ONW Forensics Invitational NIETOC

 - Performance - I prefer that you identify the function of the ballot as clearly and as early as possible.

 - Procedurals - I prefer that they be structured and that you identify how the round was affected or altered by what the other team did or didn't do.

-- Theory - I prefer that theory gets its own page on the flow, and that it gets developed beyond each side reading a frontline.
+- Theory - I prefer that theory gets its own page on the flow, and that it gets substantive development beyond each side reading frontlines at each other/me.